nitinkhatri749/ML-Practice/README.md

 # ML-Practice

 ## Data Preprocessing-
+Before starting we should have basic knowledge of Numpy, matplotlib, Pandas & sklearn which has been covered in other [repositories](https://github.com/nitinkhatri749).

 ### 1) Importing the Libraries & Loading the data
 Data needs to be numeric and stored as Matrices.
 NumPy is a Python package which stands for 'Numerical Python'.
 It is the core library for scientific computing.
 Matplotlib is an amazing visualization library in Python for 2D plots of arrays.
 Matplotlib is a multi-platform data visualization library built on NumPy arrays.
 Pandas is a python library for data manipulation and analysis.
 We can load our data using pandas.